Run out of regular payments required for free cash? Here are few easy direct debits that’ll help.

 PayPal direct debits

-When you pay for something using PayPal, it will usually use a direct debit to take the money from your connected current account.
+When you pay for something using PayPal, it will usually use a direct debit to take the money from your connected current account (make sure you connect your current account, not your debit card).
 But for this to count for your benefit it probably needs to happen every month.

 But there’s a simple workaround here.
 When you add money to your PayPal account you have options of how to do this, and the most simple way is via a direct debit from your current account.
 In the app, select “add money”, type in how much you want to move and select the connected current account with the direct debit set up.
 It takes up to five days for the money to move.